mcneel/help-docs/README.md

 This repo contains the contents of http://help.mcneel.com

 The site is hosted on [GitHub Pages](https://pages.github.com/) which uses a static site generator called [Jekyll](http://jekyllrb.com/).
+The pages are mades generally from a markdown syntax called [kramdown](http://kramdown.gettalong.org/syntax.html)

-## Getting Started
+## Getting Started with GitHub

-These instructions cover running this project locally on both Mac OS X and Windows so that you can preview changes before pushing them to GitHub Pages.
+There are 3 ways to edit these GitHub Pages:

+ 1. Edit the markdown (md) files directly on GitHub.
+ 1. Clone the Github respository on your local computer.
+This brings all teh files onto your computer.
+Then edit those files and push the changes back up to GitHub.
+ 1. Setup a local GitHub Pages server on your machine, clone the GitHub repository on your machine.
+Then edit the files, followed by a local preview on the local GitHub server before pushing the changes up to GitHub.

 First, navigate somewhere safe and clone the repository.